hw-cookbooks/chef-server-populator/README.md

 * As mentioned above, user and client data bag items currently only support the first organization provided.
 Multi-org support is forthcoming.
-* Backup and Restore for Chef 12 are not fully tested.
-The relevant commands have been updated, and as these are full database actions, they are expected to still work.
-We will be verifying these in the near future.

 ## Examples